-Blood tests and foot checks: In 2012-13 in Queensland, of Indigenous Australians with current and long-term diabetes or high sugar levels, 65% reported having undergone HbA1c testing in the last 12 months, compared with 78% for non-Indigenous Australians (Table 3.05.13, Figure 3.05.1).
-Blood glucose levels were checked for 95% of Indigenous Australians and 97% of non-Indigenous Australians.
-The rate of foot checks for Indigenous Australians was 64%, which was lower than the rate for non-Indigenous Australians (73%) (Table 3.05.13).
+Blood tests and foot checks: In 2012-13 in the Northern Territory, of all Indigenous Australians with current and long-term diabetes or high sugar levels, 74% reported having undergone HbA1C testing in the last 12 months compared with 78% of non-Indigenous Australians (Table 3.05.13, Figure 3.05.1).
+Blood glucose levels were checked for 95% of Indigenous Australians and 100% of non-Indigenous Australians.
+Feet were checked for 51% of Indigenous Australians, compared with 62% of non-Indigenous Australians (Table 3.05.13).

-Nationally in 2012-13, of Indigenous Australians with current and long-term diabetes or high sugar levels, 69% reported having undergone HbA1c testing in the last 12 months compared with 72% for non-Indigenous Australians (Table 3.05.13, Figure 3.05.1).
-Blood glucose levels were checked for 95% of Indigenous Australians, compared with 97%% for non-Indigenous Australians.
-Feet were checked for 68% of Indigenous Australians, compared with 74% for non-Indigenous Australians (Table 3.05.13).
+Nationally in 2012-13, of Indigenous Australians with current and long-term diabetes or high sugar levels, 69% reported having undergone HbA1C testing in the last 12 months, compared with 72% of non-Indigenous Australians (Table 3.05.13, Figure 3.05.1).
+Blood glucose levels were checked for 95% of Indigenous Australians compared with 97% of non-Indigenous Australians.
+Feet were checked for 68% of Indigenous Australians compared with 74% of non-Indigenous Australians (Table 3.05.13).

-Actions taken: In Queensland in 2012-13, Indigenous Australians reported that actions taken to manage current and long-term diabetes or high sugar levels included: a lifestyle action such as diet, weight loss or exercise (78%); taking medicine or tablets (61%); and using insulin (32%) (Table 3.05.13, Figure 3.05.2).
+Actions taken: In the Northern Territory in 2012-13, Indigenous Australians reported that actions taken to manage current and long-term diabetes or high sugar levels included: a lifestyle action such as diet, weight loss or exercise (83%); taking medicine or tablets (66%); and using insulin (24%).